JalexSocial/rizzy.docs/content/docs/htmx/handling.md

 Handling HTTP requests and responses with Rizzy.Htmx is a straightforward way to build interactive web applications that respond dynamically to user actions.
 Rizzy.Htmx allows you to focus on what matters most: writing clear, concise code that updates only the parts of your page that need it.

 With these built-in helpers, you can detect HTMX-triggered interactions, construct tailored responses, and create a seamless user experience—all without the extra hassle of managing low-level HTTP headers.
 As you integrate these techniques into your project, you'll find that building dynamic, responsive UIs becomes a much more streamlined process.

-Embrace the power of these simple yet effective tools and watch your web applications come to life with fluid, server-driven interactions.